silbermm/presentations/elixir_for_alchemists/index.md

 ```
 ---
 class: left
-## Where are the type parameters?!
+## How do you know the type of the parameters?

 Typical Elixir Function